-Guardrails are thresholds that provide guidance for data and system usage, performance optimization, and avoidance of errors or unexpected results in Adobe Experience Platform.
+Guardrails are thresholds that guide data and system usage, performance optimization, and avoidance of errors or unexpected results in Adobe Experience Platform.

 This document provides default usage limits for Query Service data to help you optimize system performance when querying data in relation to your licensing entitlements.

-Before continuing with this document, you should have a good understanding of the two key Query Service capabilities described below:
+Before continuing with this document, you should have a good understanding of the key Query Service definitions and capabilities.
+They are described below:

 Ad hoc queries: For executing

 SELECT queries to explore, experiment, and validate data where the results of the queries are not stored on the data lake.

 Batch queries: For executing

 CREATE TABLE AS SELECT queries to clean, shape, manipulate, and enrich data.
 The results of these queries are stored on the data lake.
 The metric for measuring the consumption of this functionality is computational hours.

 Query Service users: Query Service users provided within your current license for Customer Journey Analytics, Adobe Real-Time Customer Data Platform, and/or Adobe Journey Optimizer may also be used with Data Distiller.
 Query Service users are shared between features.

 Ad hoc users: Ad hoc users are the ones executing ad hoc queries.